Night Nurse (1931 film): Plot

 Lora Hart applies for a job as a nurse trainee, but is rejected when the hospital's nursing superintendent, Miss Dillon, learns she does not have a high school diploma.
 After a chance encounter with the hospital's chief of staff, prominent surgeon Dr. Arthur Bell, Hart charms him, and he tells Dillon to hire her.
 Lora and Miss Maloney, a fellow nurse, are made roommates, and they soon become best friends.

 For violating curfew one night, Dillon assigns Lora and Maloney to work the night shift in the emergency room.
-Lora treats a bootlegger named Mortie for a gunshot wound, and agrees to not report the wound to the police—as the law requires—when he says he was shot for refusing to purchase potentially unsafe liquor from some gangsters.
+Lora treats a bootlegger named Mortie for a gunshot wound and agrees to not report the wound to the police—as the law requires—when he says he was shot for refusing to purchase potentially unsafe liquor from some gangsters.
 He tries to get to know Lora better, but she resists his advances.

 After completing their training, Maloney gets Lora a position as a private nurse for two sick young girls, Desney and Nanny Ritchey, whose other sister recently died after being run over by a car.
 Maloney works the day shift, so Lora becomes the night nurse.
-Mrs. Ritchey, the girl's socialite mother, lives in an alcoholic stupor, and is infatuated with her brutish chauffeur, Nick, even though the mere mention of his name brings the girls to tears.
+Mrs. Ritchey, the girl's socialite mother, lives in an alcoholic stupor and is infatuated with her brutish chauffeur, Nick, though the mere mention of his name brings the girls to tears.

 On Lora's first night at the Ritchey mansion, which is the site of frequent parties, a drunken guest calls Lora to aid an unconscious Mrs. Ritchey.
 The man ends up trying to molest Lora, and Nick knocks him out, only to then demand Lora pump Mrs. Ritchey's stomach, and knock her out when she tries to call to get a doctor to approve the procedure.